 Everyone enjoys playing games.
 They help us relax, recharge our batteries, and have fun with our friends.
 Why are games so popular, though?
 Creating a game is a time-consuming and highly complex process involving numerous people working on different tasks.
 That is, a writing team works on scripts, conversations, and other interactions.
 A designing team focuses on making levels and other events pertinent to the plot.
 Programmers work on making sure the game works flawlessly.
 And many more.
 The incorporation of all this creates diverse games we can play on various platforms.

-However, writing about games is something completely different.
+However, as noted by the WritingAPaper website, writing about games is something completely different.
 Besides writing about gameplays, plot twists, and strengths with weaknesses, including the game’s history is an absolute must.
 And, to be honest, finding it can be a total pain in the neck.
 This tricky element has already made lots of students think about where to buy essay cheap to lift this writing assignment off their shoulders.
 What is the proper way of researching the history of video games?

 Visit the National Museum of American History